Arkansas Healthcare Fraud Defense Lawyer

 2. Kickbacks, Bribes, and Rebates

 The federal Anti-Kickback Statute imposes civil and criminal penalties for healthcare providers who are parties to a broad range of transactions.
 While this includes illicit transactions such as kickbacks and bribes, it includes a number of referral and other compensation-based arrangements as well.
-In fact, the Anti-Kickback Statute is so broad that most types of referral-related transactions have the potential to initially fall within the statute’s scope, and then it becomes incumbent upon the provider to demonstrate that one of the statute’s “safe harbor” provisions applies.
+In fact, the Anti-Kickback Statute is so broad that most types of referral-related transactions have the potential to initially fall within the statute’s scope.
+Then it becomes incumbent upon the provider to demonstrate that one of the statute’s “safe harbor” provisions applies.

 3. Physician Self-Referrals